NowakArtur97/World-Of-Manga/README.md

 - CircleCI

 ## Features
+Available for all users:
+- Select language (available options are: English and Polish)
+- Recomendations
+- View all added manga with genres

 Available for unlogged users:
 - Login
 - Register
-- View all added manga
-- Select language (available options are: English and Polish)

 Available to users with "User" or "Admin" role:
 - Rate manga